Find the best paint brushes for miniatures and model kits with our expert picks for painting Warhammer, tabletop games, and more!

 But the real win here?
 They’re easy to find and work great with Citadel’s painting guides.
 If you’re knee-deep in Space Marines, this brush will feel like an extension of your hand.

-Pro tip: Skip the standard GW black-handle brushes.
+Pro tip: Skip the standard GW black or white handled paint brushes.
 These Artificers are on another level.

 Their sable brushes have great tip retention, a nice belly to hold enough paint, and feel built for miniature work, not just adapted from watercolor.
 A size two here is all you need to crush 90% of tasks.